aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 Let's review the implementation through each stage.

 ### Stage 1
-This is the stage where raw events are being produced and we have no consumers dependent on the events.
+This is the stage where raw events are being produced and there are no consumers dependent on the events.
 Here, the development team is producing events at will through Eventbridge with no model validation applied.
-The schema updater can be toggled off.
+The schema updater is toggled off.
 Schemas will be discovered and versioned, but not applied to requests.

 ### Stage 2
 In this stage, events are starting to build a solid domain structure and are tested within a bounded context.
 Your team has the option of applying request validation when it's appropriate.
 Since there are consumers within the same bounded context, you can start enforcing validation, balancing it with active development.
 The decision to enforce request validation should be based on testing and feedback from the consumers in this stage.
 This is where the CI CD approach can provide additional safeguards and oversight because you can base your schema updates on successful iterations of test runs in your pipeline.